creator-assertions/identity-assertion/scope.md

 # Scope

-This document outlines the scope of work undertaken by the Content Authenticity Initiative Identity Assertion Working Group.
+This document outlines the scope of work undertaken by the Creator Assertions Working Group’s Identity Assertion project.

 ## Objectives

-The objective of this Working Group is to document a new identity assertion specification.
+The objective of this project is to document a new identity assertion specification.

 The identity assertion should allow an actor (typically an individual human or an organization of humans) to document their relationship to a C2PA asset produced by them or on their behalf independently from the C2PA claim generator, and to allow consumers of a C2PA asset to independently verify that the received asset was in fact produced by the named actor and has not been tampered with.